There is a myriad of things to do alone in Miami; your problem will not be boredom; it will be prioritizing!

 On the way, you can make (mental) notes of the places you want to visit as soon as you are back on solid ground!

-An incredible experience, and the helicopter even is a perfect size for things to do solo in Miami as it only has room for you and your pilot!
+An incredible experience, and the helicopter is even a perfect size for things to do solo in Miami as it only has room for you and your pilot anyways!

 I really loved it, and I am pretty sure you will, too.
 (And if you go with your significant other, you can even do a romantic sunset champagne flight!).